Read the Spanish version: ¿Qué hacer después de un accidente de auto?

 Do I need a lawyer after an auto accident?

 Hiring a lawyer is not required after you’ve crashed into someone, but there are some scenarios in which seeking legal counsel is a good idea.
 If you’ve been seriously injured in the accident, and don’t feel you are getting proper compensation you may decide to turn to a lawyer for help.
 This may keep the lines of communication open between you and the insurance company and help you receive a fair settlement.

 Proving to another driver’s insurer that its policyholder caused the accident might happen.
 In order to prove the other driver is at fault, you may have to show what the rules of the road are in the accident scenario, that the other driver disobeyed the rules of the road, that the driver’s negligence caused the accident, and that the accident caused harm to you or damage to your car.
 That might seem simple, but for major accidents may requires substantial time, research, and knowledge of the law.
 If this isn’t you, you may want a lawyer for help if you feel you aren’t being treated properly by the insurance company.

 If you live in a no-fault state and you’ve been injured in an accident, you will make your claim under your own car insurance policy for reimbursement of medical expenses and lost wages.
 However, in most no-fault states, you still can make a claim for damages to your car under the at-fault party’s insurance.

-One other situation that could send you to a lawyer's office is when you've not been able to collect any insurance benefits within 30 days of the accident.
-That's a signal of big trouble: Either the insurer is getting ready to litigate against you or you have not effectively communicated with the insurer.
-In both cases, an attorney is helpful.
+One other situation that could send you to a lawyer’s office is when you’ve not been able to collect any insurance benefits within 30 days of the accident.
+That’s a signal of big trouble: Either the insurer is getting ready to litigate against you or you have not effectively communicated with the insurer.
+In both cases, an attorney could be helpful.

 The critical points to remember to ensure a smooth insurance claim after an accident are: